Is your pup ready to get stuck into the 'muddy marvelous' fun? Autumn adventures await... Enrol today!

 Green field Kennels Bouncer Bouncer sniffing

 Back in 1978, the Dogs Trust (then known as the National Canine Defence League) came up with the now famous slogan ‘A dog is for life, not just for Christmas’.
-And while much has changed over the past 36 years, the meaning behind this significant statement hasn’t.
+And while much has changed over the past 46 years, the meaning behind this significant statement hasn’t.

 Dogs are a huge responsibility – as much as children some would argue – and choosing to become a dog owner should never be taken lightly.
 While their needs are simple, they are also essential on a daily basis.
+It takes a lot of time and effort for the whole family to give a dog what it needs.

 If you’re thinking of spending this Christmas with a new canine chum, please consider the following before taking the plunge: